-I used the cream cheese on crackers with lemon and rose petal marmalade, as I wrote about a while back.
+I used the cream cheese on crackers with lemon and rose petal marmalade.

 My favorite way to use it has been on tacos or burritos like a non-dairy sour cream.
 It has the same tanginess about it and adds a cooling addition to spicy tacos.